 Create, view, or download tickets in Drata | Admin, Information Security Lead, Workspace Manager |

-You can still view linked tickets
+You can view existing linked tickets.

-You cannot create new tickets through Drata
+You cannot create new tickets from Drata.

 What Does Not Sync into Drata

 Only tickets created or linked through Drata appear in Drata.
 Drata does not pull in tickets that were created directly in the external ticketing system.
-For example:

 A Jira issue created in Jira will not automatically appear in Drata